Mr-J12/Hand-Safety-Detection-Monitor/README.md

-# Hand Safety Monitor — Streamlit Deployment
+# Hand Safety Detection Monitor

 This repository contains a Streamlit app to run the Hand Safety Monitor using your webcam.